breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 - Buchi automata
 - Pushdown automata

-All of these things can be evolved using matrix multiplication.
+Suppose we want to simulate an automata.
+All of these automata can be evolved using matrix multiplication!

 ## Linear chains